Sima Wang

-Sima Wang (205–271), courtesy name Zichu, was an imperial prince and military general of the Jin dynasty of China.
+Sima Wang (205 – 16 August 271), courtesy name Zichu, posthumously known as Prince Cheng of Yiyang (义阳成王), was an imperial prince and military general of the Jin dynasty of China.
 He previously served in the state of Cao Wei during the Three Kingdoms period.

 Life

 Sima Wang was the second son of Sima Fu but he was adopted by his eldest uncle Sima Lang, who had no son to succeed him; Sima Wang was therefore officially Sima Lang's heir.
 He started his official career in the state of Cao Wei during the Three Kingdoms period and served in various positions, including Administrator (太守) of Pingyang Commandery (平陽郡) and Agriculture General of the Household of Luoyang (洛陽典農中郎將).
 In 251, he accompanied his uncle Sima Yi on a campaign against Wang Ling, who started a rebellion.
 After the rebellion was suppressed, the Wei government enfeoffed him as the Marquis of Yong'an Village (永安亭侯) to honour him for his contributions.
 Later, Sima Wang was promoted to a district marquis under the title "Marquis of Anle District" (安樂鄉侯) and given greater responsibilities as General Who Protects the Army (護軍將軍) and Regular Mounted Attendant (散騎常侍).

 The Wei emperor Cao Mao (r.
 254–260) was particularly fond of the literati, so he became close to notable members of the literati such as Sima Wang, Pei Xiu, Wang Chen and Zhong Hui.
 Cao Mao was known for being impatient and he wanted them to come for the banquets he hosted in the shortest time possible.
 Since Pei Xiu, Wang Chen, Zhong Hui and the others served as officials in the imperial palace, they were able to make it on time.
 Sima Wang, however, took more time to reach the imperial palace because he was stationed in a military camp.
 Cao Mao then gave him a fast-moving chariot so that he could travel faster, and also provided him five imperial guards as escorts.